 Judging from the context, the area Oium was on the Left Bank of the Dnieper.
 This area can be associated with the city of Izium (see the map in Fig. 3), whose name is phonetically similar to Chuv. uçam, as ĕçum.
 In later sources, the Goths, as well as Bulgarians, often referred to as the Scythians by the name of the country they inhabited.

 On the map shown in Fig. 2 it can be seen that the modern city of Izium is located in isolation among other place names of Bulgar origin.
 And this raises doubts that it was here that the country of Oyum was located.
 A fairly dense cluster of Bulgar toponyms is located a little to the south along the right bank of the Seversky Donets River.
 However, the name Izium is also found here on Schubert’s map.
 This was the name of the railway station, later renamed Almazna, and then Stakhanov, and under this name, it still exists, although the town retained the name Almazna.
 This name also can have Bulgarish origin – Chuv. ulma “apple” (in the other Turkic languages alma) and çă (pronounced like zia) is the Chuvash affix, serving to form nouns from the nominal stems with the meaning of personality, tools, and product of activity indicated in the stem meaning, that is, the word almazia could mean a gardener or seller of apples.
 When railways were laid in Russia, the names of the stations were assigned according to those that existed here earlier.
 These could be the names of both settlements and tracts not marked on the Schubert map, which we see in other cases.
 For example, they did not mark Mount Karachun at all, although this is the highest point in this area.
+True, there is another explanation for the origin of the name of the Almaznaya station.
+In the suite of Carboniferous layers in the mine closest to the station, among others, there is a layer Almazny, and this feature was allegedly used in local toponymy.
+The well-known historian of Kadievka Vladimir Avilov in his blog cites the names of other layers – Tolstyi, Nikanor, Ataman, Babakovsky.
+As you can see, the names have no scientific basis and look random.
+Therefore, the Almazny layer could get its name from the nearest settlement.

 The rich deposits of coal and copper that came to the surface did not require much effort for their extraction and ensured good economic development of the region based on the production of consumer goods and weapons from copper and bronze.
 Bronze is an alloy of copper as the main component and other metals.
 In Scythia, copper was alloyed with arsenic to obtain bronze, and this technology proved successful for local conditions: